ruikobe/CS-425-Parallel-Programming-and-Algorithms/index.md

 # CS-425 Parallel Programming and Algorithms

-Welcome to the course materials page.
-Below are the slides and syllabus.
+Welcome to the course materials page for **CS-425**.

+You will find the syllabus and weekly lecture slides below.
+Click any link to download the file.

 ---